 Your job is to find the intersection of urgency and flexibility.
 Urgency without flexibility creates "sounds interesting, talk next quarter."
 Flexibility without urgency creates friendly feedback that never becomes usage.

-- High Tech Maturity: Usage of modern B2B SaaS platforms and open APIs.
+- High tech maturity: Usage of modern B2B SaaS platforms and open APIs.

-- Active Hiring: Expanding departments indicate willingness to evaluate new software.
+- Active hiring: Expanding departments indicate willingness to evaluate new software.

-- Founder-Led Cultures: Decision processes are managed by operators rather than complex committees.
+- Founder-led cultures: Decision processes are managed by operators rather than complex committees.

 For early founder stories, see our guide on lessons from dropping out to build SaaS.